sajjadGG/book-python/database/theory/relations.rst

         elements have the same name.
 Thus, in some accounts, a tuple is described as a function, mapping names to values.
         [#WikipediaRelation]_

+    retention
+        Data retention defines the policies of persistent data and records management for meeting legal and business data archival requirements.
+        In the field of telecommunications, data retention generally refers to the storage of call detail records (CDRs) of telephony and internet traffic and transaction data (IPDRs) by governments and commercial organisations.
+In the case of government data retention, the data that is stored is usually of telephone calls made and received, emails sent and received, and websites visited.
+Location data is also collected. [#WikipediaDataRetention]_

     consistency
         Consistency (or Correctness) in database systems refers to the